Lomax Area Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

 The primary zip code for the Lomax neighborhood is 77571.
-This zip code is shared with the majority of the City of La Porte and the small community of Shoreacres.
-The boundaries of Lomax are not as sharply defined as in a modern subdivision.
-Generally, it is considered to be the area in the northern part of La Porte.
+This zip code also covers most of the City of La Porte and the nearby community of Shoreacres.
+Because Lomax was once its own incorporated city, its boundaries are more historical than formal.
+Generally, it is considered the northern portion of La Porte.
 The neighborhood is loosely bordered by Spencer Highway to the north, State Highway 146 to the east, and Fairmont Parkway to the south.
-Because it was once its own incorporated city, the identity of Lomax is strong within these historical boundaries.
-You can explore the area further with a Houston zip code map to understand its relationship to the surrounding communities.
+The strong community identity within these historical boundaries gives Lomax a distinct sense of place separate from the surrounding areas.

 Is Lomax prone to flooding?